 One of my favorite topics in enterprise software is pricing.
 Despite the work done in value-based pricing over the past 50 years, the vast majority of pricing exercises still start with either a very basic cost-plus or percentage-based ROI model.
 This assumption has a key issue: it assumes that your product is a commodity.
 To explain why and to explain how to take a more value-based approach, consider what a price is.

-There are many ways to break down price, but the model AI uses to translate value into price comes from 3 basic components: Reference Price, Differentiated Value, and Price Positioning
+There are many ways to break down price and many roles that price plays from a marketing and sales perspective.
+But as a starting point, the model AI uses to translate value into price comes from 3 basic components: Reference Price, Differentiated Value, and Price Positioning

 Understanding the Reference Price